jeffreydigitalhistory/example_fail-log_craftingDH/blogs/blogweek3.md

 APIS

+Overall, a good exercise!
+I've dealt with third party APIs for other projects and work (Youtube, Paypal, etc) and so I'm familiar with the concepts that were trying to be taught.
+The last activity to get the data csv from a medieval search is taking too long (have been trying to wait for it to get out of the loop for about 30 minutes now) so I'm skipping it

 Mining Twitter

+This was probably one of the more troublesome parts due to trying to get a consumer key.
+It's a bit more difficult to get a consumer key on your own (have to apply for it and get it approved) so I opted to ask the professor for his.
+When he  replied, I tried it out but it redirected to a page that said "Your PHP installation appears to be missing the MySQL extension which is required by WordPress.".
+Looking into this a bit more, it looks like its redirecting to the base site of the professors site...which is strange.
+In either case, I cannot get the PIN that is needed to move forward so will ask the Slack thread and see if anyone can help.
+Update: This is a bit of a fumbled on my end - he tells you what exactly to look in the next section.
+It is actually the oauth_verifier parameter not the oauth_token key that you are looking for however

 Tesseract

+It was interesting using Tesseract from the command line and then in R and seeing the differences between how they process the data and either get drastically or gradually different.
+I especially liked being able to batch convert the images!

 Ask yourself: what are some of the key dangers?
 Reflect: how have you used digitized resources uncritically in the past?
 Remember: To digitize doesn't — or shouldn't — mean uploading a photograph of a document.
+I've used digitized resources probably pretty irresponsibly in the past (and likely here and there).
+I've actually done a couple speeches at things like Toastmasters where I've disseminated (or tried to) information that I thought was interesting such as space, theology, health, etc. I've never gone too far into properly giving credit or sourcing where I got the information or pictures in my presentations simply due to the somewhat informal nature of it all and perhaps my overtrust on the sources where I got this information from.
+I think trying to be more mindful of how these digitized resources and sources should be used moving forward is something that I need to work on and likely needs a bit more thought for others as well.

 ## Reflection on readings: